 Jamaicans often purport, in defense of their homophobia, that as long as gays and lesbians keep “it” to themselves, they have no problem with homosexuality.
-According to this logic, if a gay person affirms and accepts his or her sexual orientation, he or she is forcing “it” on others.
-What exactly constitutes “forcing” is quite subjective, and barely anything can be deemed as such.

 Top stories this week are likely to include: India-CELAC dialogue; Jamaica marks its independence; impact of the Antamina spill; Repsol to meet with Venezuela on YPF; and responses to Petrobras’ poor quarterly release.

 Today is the 101st observation of International Women’s Day, a time to shine the global spotlight on the economic, political and social achievements of women

 - February 27, 2017